reactjs/react.dev/content/docs/hooks-reference.md

 Memoizing the children tells React that it only needs to re-render them when `deferredQuery` changes and not when `query` changes.
 This caveat is not unique to `useDeferredValue`, and it's the same pattern you would use with similar hooks that use debouncing or throttling.

 ### `useTransition` {#usetransition}

+> Try the new React documentation for [`useTransition`](https://beta.reactjs.org/reference/react/useTransition).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 ```js
 const [isPending, startTransition] = useTransition();